„Your Weaker Self“ – Who is this?

 For example, if you want to run a marathon, you don’t start running 25 miles but rather a shorter distance and you slowly extend your workout.
 If you want to lose 20 pounds, you start with 5 pounds in a month – this is easier to reach and once you succeeded in doing so, you can go further and motivate yourself with your achievement.

-You want to cut sugar out of your nutrition?
-It’s better to start with omitting sugar out of your daily coffee and cake, and to reduce your consumption of sweets.
+Do you want to cut sugar out of your nutrition?
+It’s better to start with omitting sugar out of your daily coffee and cake and to reduce your consumption of sweets.
 In the next step, you can refine this and be more consequent.

 And what can I do to overcome my weaker self?

-My tip is: Find your own motivation – it doesn’t matter whether it is your favourite music, an athletic role model, new clothes or anything.
+My tip is: Find your own motivation – it doesn’t matter whether it is your favorite music, an athletic role model, new clothes or anything.